Last Updated on

 We’re pretty good about staying out of the sun for extended periods during peak hours.
 However, we still use sunscreen on days where we’re in the sun all day – like when we go for a hike or spend a day at the lake.

 I find that most sunscreens expire before we ever use the whole tube, so the idea of sunscreen bars became very appealing.
 Since they are not water-based (or aloe-based), they have a longer shelf life.

 You can go by the expiration dates on your ingredients when you’re making things like lotion bars, salves and other DIY projects that don’t contain water-based ingredients (including aloe).
 Simply use the expiration date of the ingredient that expires first and you have the expiration date of your latest DIY goodies.

-If you don’t want to fiddle with making your own sunscreen bars, the brand of sunscreen I purchase most often is Goddess Garden.
-I love their facial sunscreen and their sport sunscreen.
-They even have a sunscreen spray if that’s more your speed.
+If you don’t want to fiddle with making your own sunscreen bars, the brands of sunscreen I purchase most often are Earth Mama Organics and Goddess Garden.
+They both have stellar ingredients and quality.

 However, I think you’ll enjoy the rewards of making your own sunscreen bars this summer.
 And be sure to whip up a batch of my after-sun spray.
 Your skin will love it after a long day in the sun!